 How common is psychological impotence?

-Psychological impotence can happen at any time
+Psychological impotence can happen to anyone

-How can you tell if your ED is psychological impotence?
+How can you tell if your erectile dysfunction is psychological?

 Causes of psychological impotence

 These are some common psychological factors that can affect your erection by interrupting the signal between your brain and body:

 People with sexual performance anxiety experience a debilitating fear of failure related to their performance in the bedroom.
 This might be a matter of worrying about your penis size, ejaculatory control, erectile function or ability to satisfy a partner.